-Agar Agar powder is commonly known simply as agar powder or just agar.
-Like carrageenan, it is a seaweed extract that has gelling abilities due to its high soluble fiber content.
+Agar Agar powder is commonly known as agar powder or just agar.
+Like carrageenan, it is a seaweed extract that has gelling abilities because of its high soluble fiber content.
 It actually comes from the same type of seaweed that is used to produce carrageenan.
-Another important similarity is the fact that agar agar powder comes from a plant, this makes it a great vegan gelling agent.
+Another important similarity is the fact that agar agar powder comes from a plant, making it a great vegan gelling agent.

 A decent second choice: Gelatin

 Gelatin and carrageenan have strikingly similar textures and gelatin is also much easier to find.
 Unflavored gelatin can be found in most grocery stores in the United States and is relatively affordable.
 From an availability standpoint alone, it makes a good carrageenan substitute since carrageenan may not be the easiest thing to find if you need it in a hurry.

 The downside is that gelatin is an animal product, unlike the other carrageenan substitutes on this list.
 As an animal product, it is not suitable for vegans or vegetarians.
 Another problem is that gelatin requires low temperatures to set, and so cannot be used for room temperature items.

 Pectin powder is another form of soluble fiber that is used as a thickener, but it comes from fruits rather than from seaweed.
 Pectin can be found in many fruits, but apples and oranges are two of the richest sources.
 In European and American cuisine, pectin is a staple of jam-making.
 It is used to create the thick, syrupy texture associated with jam; it is more of a thickener than a gelling agent.